 Your maintenance is just the same – treat the implant and implant crown much like it is a natural tooth.
 That is what implants were designed for.
 You should maintain your regular dental hygiene appointments, floss ALL TEETH and the area around the implant, and brush twice per day.
 Remember dental hygiene appointments are needed twice a year for healthy patients, and four times a year for patients diagnosed with periodontal disease!.
 It may be recommended for you to also wear a night guard, if so wear this every night.

-Patients who cannot remove their prosthesis that is attached to four or more dental implants have different challenges when it comes to cleaning their teeth.
+Patients who cannot remove their prosthesis ie - one that is attached to four or more dental implants have different challenges when it comes to cleaning their teeth.
 Since the prosthesis is not removable, it must be cleaned in a special way.

-- Use Superfloss.
-There is a poky straight end, work this through and underneath, then floss in-between the implants.
+- Use Superfloss from Oral B. There is a poky straight end, work this through and underneath, then floss in-between the implants with the larger Cat-tail like end.
 This mechanically debrides the surface.
+Here is a link to the manufactures website, a YouTube video, and where you can buy it.

-- Brush the prosthesis with a toothbrush BUT NO TOOTH PASTE.
-Toothpaste can scratch the acrylic and the facing of the prosthesis teeth.
+- Brush the prosthesis with a toothbrush just like natural teeth.
+NOTE: use tooth paste if you have a zirconia prosthesis, but NO TOOTH PASTE if you have an acrylic titanium All on Four (dip your tooth brush in mouth rinse).
+Toothpaste can scratch the acrylic and the facing of the denture teeth but the porcelian and zirconia are not scratched by tooth paste.
 If you have opposing natural teeth these will need to be brushed with toothpaste, I recommend using 2 different toothbrushes so you don’t get confused.

 - Night guard- Anything man made will wear, a night guard helps keep your teeth separated during the night time to help lower wear and tear on your all on four prosthesis.

-If you have dental implants and your denture can come in and out of the mouth with 2-4 implants then the following is for you.
+If you have dental implants and your denture can come in and out of the mouth by snaping in and out.
 Remember, you will need to have the snaps in the denture changed every 6-9 months, there is a fee in our office for this, and you also need to have the implants cleaned every 6 months to 1 year.
 Here is the needed maintenance:

 - Remove your dentures at night to let your tissues rest.
 For patients that deny this request, then leave the dentures out for 1 hour at some point during the day.
 When removed place them in water.